tinymce/tinymce-docs/ui-components/dialog.md

 The interactive dialogs use web forms to collect interaction data, and then apply the data (e.g.: The search and replace dialog uses an input field.
 Where the input text will be used as the search key).
 These are the most complex forms of dialogs and require the users to configure the following:

-* Definition of a desired user input (for example, the search value in the search and replace dialog).
+* Definition of the desired user input (for example, the search value in the search and replace dialog).

 * Method to process the user input.